 Minecraft Forge API is more than just a mod loading tool, however.
 It also helps players who are designing their own mods by ensuring compatibility with Minecraft Forge API.
 This makes player-made mods more efficient than if they were being made without concern for compatibility, and thanks to an updated GUI, Forge will let players know if an improperly installed mod will cause the game to crash, before the player starts their game and experiences said crash.

 Minecraft Forge API is a great modloading tool that also helps players in making mods the whole Minecraft community can enjoy.
 It is incompatible with Modloader though, so don’t even try to play with both programs installed.

-Minecraft Forge API for Minecraft Changelogs
+Minecraft Forge API Changelogs

 - Restore the ability to register modded TileEntities.